Republicans Are Stuck With Roy Moore. Here's What Could Happen Next

 Alabama Senate candidate Roy Moore has been accused of sexual misconduct with teenagers just one month before a special election fill the seat left open by Attorney General Jeff Sessions.

 The allegations published by The Washington Post — that Moore initiated sexual contact with four women between the ages of 14 and 18 when he was in his 30s — are explosive.
 National Republicans have largely condemned the actions and called for Moore to step aside if they’re true, although Republican Party faithful in Alabama have come to his defense.
-But with the spcial election against Democratic nominee Doug Jones scheduled for Dec.
+But with the special election against Democratic nominee Doug Jones scheduled for Dec.
 12, it’s too late for Moore’s name to be removed from the ballot.

 Here are five ways this could play out.